Did You Bet on Super Bowl 59? Don’t Forget Taxes

 States with legal sports betting

-Legal sports betting, including online betting, has expanded across the United States in the last few years.
-That’s mainly because of a 2018 U.S. Supreme Court decision that allowed states to decide whether to legalize sports betting.
+Legal sports betting has expanded in the last few years mainly due to a 2018 U.S. Supreme Court decision that allowed states to decide whether to legalize sports betting.

-If you are one of the millions who placed a bet this year, you need to know that the IRS considers sports betting to be gambling.
+If you are one of the millions who placed a bet on this game or last year, you need to know that the IRS considers sports betting to be gambling.
 And income from gambling winnings is taxable.

 It doesn’t matter if those winnings come from sports betting online, from the casino, or as a result of a big Powerball lottery jackpot win.
 The IRS expects you to report your winnings on your federal income tax return.